loot/loot/CONTRIBUTING.md

 4. Translate the string(s) in the `[CustomMessages]` into your language, following the example of the existing translations.
 Again, if your language only has an unofficial translation, wrap its line(s) in `#ifdef` and `#endif` lines.
 5. Save your changes.

+If your language's Inno Setup translation is unofficial, also do the following:

+1. Open the script at `scripts/build_installer.ps1` in a text editor of your choice.
+2. Add an entry for your language's translation file to the `$unofficialLanguageFiles` array.
+3. Save your changes.

 ### Translating the LOOT application

 1. Download and install the latest version of [Poedit](https://poedit.net/).